-Having previously worked for the Indianapolis, New Jersey, Boston and Dallas symphony orchestras, Harrison holds degrees from Northwestern University and Southern Methodist University’s Meadows School of the Arts.
-Deeply committed to music education as a right and the power of cultural diplomacy, he serves as a founding board member of BLUME Haiti, an organization that works with Haitian and International partners to develop leadership skills in young musicians and create opportunities for social and civic change through music.
-In March 2017, he helped implement the inaugural National Orchestra Institute in Haiti alongside musicians from the Utah Symphony, which will be repeated in March 2018.
+Having previously worked for the Indianapolis, New Jersey, Boston and Dallas symphony orchestras, Harrison holds degrees in bassoon and political science from Northwestern University – where he was recently elected to the political science department’s Alumni Hall of Fame – and Southern Methodist University’s Meadows School of the Arts.
+Deeply committed to music education as a right and a fervent believer in the power of cultural diplomacy, he serves as a founding board member of BLUME Haiti, an organization that works with Haitian and International partners to develop leadership skills in young musicians and create opportunities for social and civic change through music.
+In March 2017, he helped implement the inaugural National Orchestra Institute in Haiti alongside musicians from the Utah Symphony, which will now be held for the third time in March 2019.
 He also serves as a professional advisor to Chicago-based Fifth House Ensemble and has lectured and presented for the League of American Orchestras, Arts Midwest, Tessitura Network, Association of California Symphony Orchestras, Wayne State University and Spanish Association of Symphony Orchestras.
-Harrison was selected to participate in National Arts Strategies Chief Executive Program: Community and Culture, bringing together 50 arts executives from 34 states and 18 countries who are working to lead change in their organizations, communities and in the cultural field.
+Harrison is a graduate of National Arts Strategies Chief Executive Program: Community and Culture, which brought together 50 arts executives from 34 states and 18 countries who are working to lead change in their organizations, communities and the global cultural field.

-Harrison lives in downtown Los Angeles with his wife Angela, a fundraising consultant, and their daughter, who is an enthusiastic participant in the Colburn School’s early childhood music program.
+Harrison lives in downtown Los Angeles with his wife Angela, a fundraising consultant, and their young daughter, who looks forward to her weekly dose of music, ballet, soccer and gymnastics classes.